apache/axis-axis2-java-core/modules/samples/resources/security/README.txt

 This sample uses the WSS4J module with the addressing module to secure the messages as follows:

 - First a Timestamp is added to the message and then the Timestamp and the WS-addressing headers are signed with the sender's private key.
-- The the message body is encrypted with the receiver's public key.
+- Then the message body is encrypted with the receiver's public key.
 - The CipherValue of the encrpted body is included as an MTOM part.

 Setup the service